information-redacted/idapatch/README.txt

 An IDA plugin to patch IDA in memory.

-This is an updated copy of MrExodia's idapatch plugin which can be found at: https://github.com/mrexodia/idapatch This has only been tested against the SDK for IDA Pro 8.3 (idasdk-pro83)
+This is an updated copy of MrExodia's idapatch plugin which can be found at: https://github.com/mrexodia/idapatch This has been tested with IDA Pro 8.3 -> 9.2

 Usage
 -----